Wave Hill walk-off: The walk-off

-Support for the Gurindji grows
+Support

 The tide of public opinion was beginning to turn in Australia.
 Demonstrations and arrests occurred in southern Australia, and many church, student and trade union groups gave practical and fundraising support to the Gurindji struggle.
 The struggle would, however, continue for another eight years, during which Lingiari, Jampijinpa and others toured the country, giving talks, raising awareness, and building support for their cause.
 They arranged meetings with prominent lawyers and politicians.

 Writer Frank Hardy recalled one fundraising meeting at which a donor gave after hearing Lingiari speak.
 The donor – who said he had never before met an Aboriginal person – was a young Dr Fred Hollows, the eye surgeon and Communist activist.
 Brian Manning garnered support at the Waterside Workers' conference in Sydney, recommending to members a A$1 per member national levy to support the Gurindji claim for their land.
 This raised a in the Gurindji's battle for their land rights.
 The money spent on building fences as well as a massive campaign.
 Workers in Vesteys' meatworks in London took a day of strike action and sent donations.

 Several significant events marked a change in public opinion in Australia.
 In 1967, an overwhelming majority of Australians – over 90 per cent of voters and a majority in all six states – voted "Yes" to giving the Federal Government power to make laws specifically for Indigenous Australians, in the 1967 Referendum.

 In 1968, 60 Aboriginal workers at another Vestey's property, Limbunya, also joined the strike when they walked off the job.

-In 1968 Hardy published The Unlucky Australians, with a foreword by Donald Horne and contributions by Lingiari, Aboriginal Union organiser Daniel Dexter, Aboriginal actor Robert Tudawali and Captain Major, telling the story of the Gurindji people based on personal narratives, and the Gurindji Strike.
+In 1968, Hardy published The Unlucky Australians, with a foreword by Donald Horne and contributions by Lingiari, Aboriginal Union organiser Daniel Dexter, Aboriginal actor Robert Tudawali and Captain Major, telling the story of the Gurindji people based on personal narratives, and the Gurindji Strike.

 Also in 1968, the Liberal-National Coalition federal government under John Gorton offered 20 houses at Wave Hill Welfare Settlement (now Kalkarindji), but the Gurindji would not be enticed by this.
 In 1969 the government was given a proposal to give 8 km2 back to the Gurindji.
 Cabinet refused even to discuss the issue.

 Meanwhile, the Yolngu people of northeast Arnhem Land were taking their grievances to the courts, in the case of Milirrpum v Nabalco, also known as the Gove land rights case, after unsuccessfully petitioning the Commonwealth government with the Yirrkala bark petitions.
 The judge's decision in Gove in April 1971 held that native title did not form part of Australian law, thereby not recognising any rights of Yolngu rights to their land and ensuring the security of a bauxite mine by Nabalco.
 Coupled with the ongoing Gurindji strike, this case highlighted the very real need for Aboriginal land rights.

+People

+People involved in the struggle included: